Steam Deck is finally coming out on February 25

-The Steam Deck is set to launch on February 25, 2022, Valve announced this week, bringing the PC gaming handheld one step closer to the hands of a mass of waitlisted gamers.
+The Steam Deck is set to launch on February 25, 2022, Valve announced today, bringing the PC gaming handheld one step closer to the eager hands of a mass of waitlisted gamers.

 "On February 25th, we will be sending out the first batch of order emails to reservation holders," the company said in a blog post published Wednesday afternoon.
 "Customers will have 3 days (72 hours) from receipt of their order email to make their purchase, before their reservation is released to the next person in the queue."